Create GenAI - Multimodal Recipes

 Studio Preview

-In the GenAI Multimodal Recipe Builder of the Dataloop platform, the Studio Preview section is an essential visual interface for developing and validating your GenAI Evaluation Studio workflows.
+In the GenAI / Multimodal Recipe of the DDOE platform, the Studio Preview section is an essential visual interface for developing and validating your GenAI Evaluation Studio workflows.
 It allows users to interactively inspect and test how the annotation UI will look and behave before publishing it to production.

 The Studio Preview is designed to: